-In the basement of the Cathedral of St. John the Divine an idea was born by a group of concerned residents, neighborhood activists, community leaders and service providers.
-This group of citizens decided to form and organize a not-for-profit corporation whose primary objective would be to tackle "housing and community deterioration."
-In 1983 the Cathedral Housing Development Corporation was established to revitalize a declining housing community by formulating and implementing plans for the renewal, rehabilitation and new construction of residential buildings in the area surrounding communities.
-Thus, the organization's name was officially changed to, Ecumenical Community Development Organization "ECDO".
+In the basement of the Cathedral of St. John the Divine, an idea was born by a group of concerned residents, neighborhood activists, community leaders, and service providers.
+This group of citizens decided to form and organize a not-for-profit corporation whose primary objective would be to tackle "housing and community deterioration".
+In 1983, the Cathedral Housing Development Corporation was established to revitalize a declining housing community by formulating and implementing plans for the renewal, rehabilitation, and new construction of residential buildings in the surrounding communities.
+Thus, the organization's name was officially changed to, Ecumenical Community Development Organization (ECDO).

-ECDO has organized and maintains active participation by holding memberships with numerous consortiums of housing advocacy and community service providers throughout the country.
-ECDO’s community services include tenant and community organizing, counseling, career training, and job placement assistance to youth and adult along with housing development.
-The idea of community unity and cooperation remains a prevalent part in each one of our programs, projects and overall organizational development.
+ECDO has organized and maintained active participation by holding memberships with numerous consortiums of housing advocacy and community service providers throughout the country.
+ECDO’s community services include tenant and community organizing, counseling, career training, and job placement assistance to youth and adults along with housing development.
+The idea of community unity and cooperation remains a prevalent part of each one of our programs, projects, and overall organizational development.